Music production has come a long way in the past decade.

 All the stock plugins I needed are listed below with a rough guide on how to set them.

-With an easy to grasp user interface on the surface and wide range of presets and tools available for songwriting, Logic Pro X is a favourite for turning an idea in your head into a finished song.
+With an easy to grasp user interface on the surface and a wide range of presets and tools available for songwriting, Logic Pro X is a favourite for turning an idea in your head into a finished song.

 Logic is exclusive to Mac only so collaborating can be tricky unless you bounce the stems and have your other producer load them into their DAW.